Find Affordable College Courses

 Full Visual & Performing Arts at Middle Tennessee State University Report

-With a ranking of #7, Georgia State University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Located in the large city of Atlanta, Georgia State is a public college with a fairly large student population.
+Georgia State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Atlanta, Georgia State is a public college with a very large student population.

 About 64% of the students majoring in visual and performing arts at the school are women while 36% are male.